KionoKitse/FridgeMate-P11_00_00/README.md

 ### Notes to user
  * Project documented at https://kionokitse.wordpress.com/FridgeMate/

+### Update procedure
+ * FileZilla upload all files to server/P11_00_00
+  	* Do not change .htaccess
+	* Do not change .htpasswd
+	* Do not change dbconnect
+ * Update database
+	* Login to hosting
+	* Websites
+	* MySQL Databases
+	* phpMyAdmin
+	* Import

 ### What's next
- * Format the README.md files for the tutorials
- * Barcode reading tutorial with QuaggaJS
- * Try a shape detection API tutorial
+ * Clean up code and add documentation
- * Some way to check if a database exists else create it and add data
+ * Some way to create full backups server and files
- * MySQL database backup

 ### Folders